 STRANGER #1: "Not for long, we'll take care of him the Deckler way."
 As they close the door behind them, leaving her alone in the darkroom.

 ACT FOUR: SCENE ONE

 JAX: Enters Arleigh's townhouse as the Doorman opens the door, handing him the umbrella.

-Good evening Mr. Jax.
+DOORMAN: Good evening, Mr. Jax.
 Love the umbrella, Sir.

 JAX: He hadn't noticed the bright red umbrella he was carrying.
 No wonder he was getting stares on the street.
 He smiles and shakes his head as he gets on the elevator and pushes Arleigh's penthouse.
-The door opens and Jax exits into the corridor.
-Noticing Arleigh's door slightly open, he pushes it open and notices the entry table is turned over and the vase is shattered across the floor along with other items.
-He calls out for her as he frantically searches the townhouse.
-He stops by the coffee table noticing her phone.
-He checks it, the battery is dead, he knows the charger is by the bedside, he walks to the bedroom to plug it in.
-Looking around the room giving the phone a few minutes to charge.
+The door opens, and Jax exits into the corridor.
+Noticing Arleigh's door slightly open, he pushes it open and sees the entry table turned over, and the vase shattered across the floor along with other items.
+Jax calls out for her frantically searching the townhouse.
+He stops by the coffee table, noticing her phone.
+Checking it out finds that the battery is dead, knowing the charger is by the bedside, walks to the bedroom to plug it in.
+He was looking around the room, giving the phone a few minutes to charge.
 It rings as he powers it on.

 "ARLEIGH, Where are you?
 Waiting for an answer, he asks again, ARLEIGH, WHERE ARE YOU?"

 STRANGER #1: "She's with us," he calmly says.

 JAX: Frantically, he yells into the phone.

 "WHO IS THIS?
 WHAT HAVE YOU DONE TO HER?
 SHE BETTER NOT BE HURT, DO YOU HEAR ME?"